edgeandnode/email-templates/emails/unpaid-invoice.md

-# Your monthly free query queries on The Graph have run out
+# You have an unpaid invoice

 Hello,